Visualize Aggregated Data

 Each function includes parameters to customize input or output.
 For any bar chart function from any analysis system, one parameter sets the color of the bars, and another sets the color of the bar edges.

 Data analysis functions can have from a few to tens of parameters.
-To manually set all the parameter values to process data with a function would be much too tedious.
+Manually setting all parameter values to process data with a function would be much too tedious.

 A preset value of a parameter that can be explicitly changed when invoking the function.

-Regardless of whether functions such as a bar chart function are invoked with a written instruction at a command line or clicking on a button in a GUI interface, there needs to be a way to customize the values of the relevant parameters.
+Regardless of whether functions such as a bar chart function are invoked via a command-line argument or by clicking a GUI button, there needs to be a way to customize the values of the relevant parameters.
 Override a default parameter value by explicitly setting its value in the function call.
-For example, the bar chart function in any visualization system provides a way to change the default interior bar colors to whatever the user specifies.
+For example, the bar chart function in any visualization system allows the user to change the default bar colors to whatever the user specifies.

 Business Applications

 We have an example of the number of employees in each department, and the average salary in each department is mentioned as another possibility for a categorical data visualization.
 However, there are almost limitless examples of comparing numerical values across categories in business analysis.
 These examples involve both the variety of categorical variables and their corresponding numerical variables of interest.
-Apply categorical data visualization, such as bar charts, to better perceive the extent and differences of each category regarding the numerical variable of interest.
+Apply categorical data visualization, such as bar charts, to visualize the extent and differences within each category for the numerical variable of interest.
 Some examples follow.

 - Sales - Decision focus: Identify over- and under-performing areas for further investigation to understand reasons for success and reasons for improvement.